Heat recovery in ventilationMethods of heat recovery in ventilation

 Advantages over recuperative heat recovery from ventilation systems:

-Note: The ceramic heat accumulator was developed for the first time around 20 years ago and used in the inVENTer ventilation devices.
+Note: The ceramic heat accumulator was developed for the first time around 20 years ago and used in the inVENTer ventilation units.
 Since then, this structure has established itself as the market standard for decentralized ventilation units.
 Learn more about the original.

 Heat recovery in industrial ventilation: rotary heat exchangers

 In contrast to ventilation systems with a fixed heat exchanger, the circular storage mass in rotary heat exchangers moves “rotating” around an axis.
-On one of these sides, warm extract air is fed through a duct onto the rotating disk, which heats up as a result.
+On one of these sides, warm exhaust air is fed through a duct onto the rotating disk, which heats up as a result.
 During the rotary movement, the pane is then guided over the supply air duct on the other side with a time delay.
 The cooler supply air flows in there, absorbs the thermal energy of the rotating disk and is then heated and fed into the building.
-The rotating disk consequently cools down again and can therefore again absorb thermal energy from the extract air in the further rotation.
+The rotating disk consequently cools down again and can therefore again absorb thermal energy from the exhaust air in the further rotation.

 The rotary heat exchanger is also known as a heat wheel due to its design.
 It consists of a multitude of thin foils arranged like a kind of corrugated cardboard: a smooth foil alternates with a corrugated layer.
 This results in a triangular shape that forms a kind of channel.
 The foils are about 0.05 mm to 0.12 mm thick and usually consist of aluminum or another conductive stainless steel.
 In addition to heat, the rotary heat exchanger can also transfer moisture.
-If there is condensate on the extract air side, this moisture is absorbed again by the outdoor air.
+If there is condensate on the exhaust air side, this moisture is absorbed again by the outside air.
 This means, especially in winter, when the air in the interior is particularly dry, the rotary heat exchanger can provide moisture by taking over larger amounts of condensate.